flo-mic/pgadmin-rule-exclusions-plugin/README.md

 ## Configuration

-This plugin can be enabled globally or in single locations.
-To en file `plugins/pgadmin-rule-exclusions-config.conf.example` to `plugins/pgadmin-rule-exclusions-config.conf`.
-To enable the plugin in a single server/location block add the content of the file `plugins/pgadmin-rule-exclusions-config.conf.example` in the `modsecurity_rules` directive of the server/location.
+This plugin can be enabled globally or in single locations with the variable in rule id `9516010` inside the file `plugins/pgadmin-rule-exclusions-config.conf`.

 ### tx.pgadmin-rule-exclusions-plugin_enabled